mtdvd/websockethttp/README.md

 ## Running the example
 ### Prerequisites
-* Make sure you have java 7 installed and that it is in your path
+* Java 7 is installed on your machine
+* Environment variable `JAVA_HOME` is set with the location of a JDK home dir

 ### Building & Executing